WFTV Event: Diversity: Disability Isn’t a Dirty Word

 Caroline is a profoundly deaf Development Producer with over fifteen years in the television industry.
 She started in production working as a self-shooting Producer-Director across a wide range of programming including Bargain Hunt, The One Show and CBeebies Magic Hands; before switching to Development, where she now specialises in documentaries, popular factual and factual entertainment

-Panellists include:- Ruth Madeley, Actress.
+Panellists include:- Ruth Madeley, Actor.
 Was BAFTA nominated in 2016 for her breakout role in BBC drama DON’T TAKE MY BABY.
 That same year, she was also named a BAFTA Breakthrough Brit.
 In 2018 Ruth presented her documentary SPINA BIFIDA & ME for BBC Horizons.
 Ruth most recently starred in BBC/HBO limited series YEARS AND YEARS and Starz drama THE ROOK.
 Ruth has just finished filming Jack Thorne’s latest TV drama THE ACCIDENT for Channel 4/ Hulu and is currently filming epic new BBC studios series THE WATCH.

 Julie Shaw, Commissioner, BBC Daytime & Early Peak.
 An award-winning programme maker who joined the BBC two years ago as a Commissioning Editor, her current slate of titles includes The Sheriffs Are Coming, Escape to the Country and Great British Menu for peak.
 In a career spanning 27 years, Julie worked across many popular factual and documentary series including Watchdog, Shop Well For Less, Loose Women, Tonight with Trevor McDonald and Dispatches.
 She produced and directed ‘Living with Michael Jackson’, ITV’s award-winning documentary watched by 155 million viewers worldwide.